If there’s one thing I can absolutely guarantee, it’s that every affiliate wants lots of traffic. In general, more traffic = more money.

 Step 3 – Add to your content over time

-Who says that you have to write once and then leave it never to be touched again?
+Who says you have to write once then leave it never to be touched again?

-The beauty of the internet is its ever-changing nature and you can bet your bottom dollar that Google accounts for that.
-Rankings are changed constantly.
+The beauty of the internet is its ever-changing nature, and you can bet your bottom dollar that Google accounts for that.
+Rankings change constantly.